erikbrorson/textmining/README.md

-# Hello world

-Hi Humans,

-This is a trial on github...
+# This is a collection of my text mining projects
+Currently under construction....